upbound/configuration-aws-database-ai/v2-migration-guide.md

   type: object
   properties:
     managementPolicies:
       description: ManagementPolicies for the RDS resources.
-Defaults to ["*"] which includes all operations (Create, Observe, Update, Delete).
-To orphan resources on deletion, use ["Create", "Observe", "Update"].
+Defaults to ["*"] which includes all operations (Create, Observe, Update, Delete, LateInitialize).
+To orphan resources on deletion, use ["Create", "Observe", "Update", "LateInitialize"].
       type: array
       items:
         type: string